MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/add-partner.md

 ::: moniker-end

+### Add a partner using the old admin center

+::: moniker range="o365-worldwide"

+1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Subscriptions</a> page.

+2. If you have more than one subscription, select the subscription you want to edit.

+3. On the right, under the subscription cost, select **More actions** > **Add partner of record**.

+4. Type the Microsoft Partner ID for the partner you're adding, select **Check ID**, and then **Submit**.
+You can get the partner's Microsoft Partner ID by asking the partner for it.

+5. The partner ID displays on the **Subscriptions** page.

+::: moniker-end

+::: moniker range="o365-germany"

+1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=847745" target="_blank">Subscriptions</a> page.

+2. If you have more than one subscription, select the subscription you want to edit.

+3. On the right, under the subscription cost, select **More actions** > **Add partner of record**.

+4. Type the Microsoft Partner ID for the partner you're adding, select **Check ID**, and then **Submit**.
+You can get the partner's Microsoft Partner ID by asking the partner for it.

+5. The partner ID displays on the **Subscriptions** page.

+::: moniker-end

+::: moniker range="o365-21vianet"

+This process is initiated by your authorized partner.
+The partner sends you an email to ask you if you want to give them permission to act as a partner of record.

+To accept this offer

+1. Read the partner's terms in the email.

+2. To authorize the agreement, click the link, which goes to an authorization page in Office 365.

+3. Under **Partner Relationships**, choose **Yes** to authorize the partner to be your delegated admin, and then choose **Next**.

+4. If the offer for partner relationship came with a trial subscription or a purchase offer, create your trial or subscription account.

+::: moniker-end

 ## Change the partner for a subscription

+### Change the partner using the new admin center

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.